Polistes instabilis: Taxonomy and phylogeny

 The genus Polistes is one of the most widely distributed taxa of social wasps, and is known for morphological and behavioral similarities within the genus.
 The genus includes swarm-founding wasps and independent-founding wasps.
 Polistes instabilis was described by Saussure in 1853, and is an independent-founding wasp.
 This means that colonies are initiated by a single queen.
 Polistes instabilis shares many similarities with its Aphanilopterus relatives, especially Polistes versicolor.
 Both species are found to form facultative winter aggregations in high altitudes.
 The most closely related species to Polistes instabilis is Polistes exclamans exclamans.

 Distribution and habitat

 Polistes instabilis can be found in tropical and subtropical areas.
 These include Central and South America, specifically Mexico, Belize, Guatemala, Honduras, Nicaragua and Costa Rica.
 Those found in Costa Rica tend to live in the lowlands, in dry forested areas.
 Once the rainy season ends in December, individuals migrate to higher elevation to wait out the winter.

+In the Yucatán Peninsula (México), this species and Polistes stabilinus (with similar morphology and overlapping distributions in Mexico and Central America; might be a synonym of P. instabilis) are both called Xananch'ak (Poqomam Mayan, "red mosquito"), Nichak (Yucatec Mayan, "red nose") or Avispa papelera (Spanish, "paper wasp").
+They can be spotted during the rainy season, mostly during August–September, in the Yucatecan sub-tropical forests.
+Sometimes in Yucatec Maya they can be referred as well as Xanabchak ("red shoes" or "lightning shoes"), possible due to the similar pronuntiation between both Poqomam and Yucatec Mayan lenguages and the geographical distribution of Polistes.